Top L8T Performance Upgrades Guide

 Chandler is a leading content writer for 8020 Media.
 Outside of writing truck related GM content for Chevy Trucks he creates a lot of articles around LS engines over on TuningPro.
 Chandler is a gearhead with tons of hands-on experience.
 Furthermore, he has a masters degree in history that makes him invaluable in crafting high-quality, well-researched articles on both classic and modern Chevy trucks.

-Before we talk about modding, let’s look at how robust the L8T engine is and how much power it can handle.
 Within a few years of its release, famed engine builder Scoggin Dickey put on a twin-turbo kit and pumped out more than 2,000 horsepower from the L8T.
 However, they had to make some serious internal upgrades to handle the strength.

 GM built the L8T to be a very strong engine capable of taking some serious punishment.
 The block is cast iron, the crankshaft is forged steel, and the rods are forged powdered-metal.
 The pistons are hypereutectic aluminum.
 The L8T is a very sturdy engine, but it’s not indestructible.
 The cast iron block is very strong and robust, and should easily make more than 800 horsepower without having any issues.